The Power of Poison Educators' Evening

 More in this Series:

-Join us for an evening celebrating the latest exhibition Pterosaurs: Flight in the Age of Dinosaurs.
+Join us for an evening celebrating the latest exhibition Nature's Fury: The Science of Natural Disasters.
 Teachers can view the exhibition, hear from the curators who worked on the exhibit, network with other educators, and gather resources on how to use the exhibit with their students.